Josef Hopferwieser: Life

-To his roles at the Vienna State Opera belonged, among others, Erik in The Flying Dutchman, Walther von Stolzing in The Mastersingers of Nuremberg, Narraboth, Matteo in Arabella (with Gundula Janowitz in the title role), later also Herodes in Salome (first in summer of 1993 in Vienna), Aegisth in Elektra, Bacchus in Ariadne auf Naxos, Count Elemer in Arabella, Wirt in Der Rosenkavalier, Steva in Jenůfa and Der Kavalier in Cardillac.
+To his roles at the Vienna State Opera belonged, among others, Erik in Der fliegende Holländer, Walther von Stolzing in Die Meistersinger von Nürnberg, Narraboth, Matteo in Arabella (with Gundula Janowitz in the title role), later also Herodes in Salome (first in summer of 1993 in Vienna), Aegisth in Elektra, Bacchus in Ariadne auf Naxos, Count Elemer in Arabella, Wirt in Der Rosenkavalier, Steva in Jenůfa and Der Kavalier in Cardillac.
 In more than sixty performances he interpreted the singing teacher Alfred in the operetta Die Fledermaus.
 In the third act he satirized his own image as a heroic tenor by singing excerpts from Wagner's operas.
 In April 1998 Hopferwieser sang his last performances at the Vienna State Opera: Herod and, as the last part, the first Geharnischten in Mozart's The Magic Flute.
 In Vienna he also sang regularly at the Wiener Volksoper.
 In September 1973 he sang there, with Renate Holm as Marie, Hans in the opera The Bartered Bride as part of the reopening of the newly renovated Volksoper.
 In 1975 he sang the officer Phoebus in the rarely performed, late romantic Franz Schmidt opera Notre Dame at the Vienna Volksoper.

 On 26 September 1989 he was awarded the professional title "Austrian Kammersänger".

-In the 1979-80 season he made a guest appearance as Matteo in Arabella (December 1979) as part of the so-called "Festive Opera Evenings" at the Nationaltheater Mannheim; in doing so he "not only made a good tenoral figure, but also sang in an exemplary manner".
-In the 1980-81 season he sang the role of Admète in Alceste.
-In the 1981-82 season at the Stadttheater Gießen he took over Erik in a Holländer new production (premiere: April 1982).
-In the 1982-83 season he gave a guest performance on Opernhaus Kiel with the role of Walter von Stolzing (premiere: October 1982; conductor: Werner Saladin); he approached his role with "promising, somewhat baritonally colored material, which possesses particularly in the forte and in the high luminosity, in the mezzo-forte in the middle position sometimes slightly roughened, which has a slightly roughened effect."
+In the 1979–80 season he made a guest appearance as Matteo in Arabella (December 1979) as part of the so-called "Festive Opera Evenings" at the Nationaltheater Mannheim; in doing so he "not only made a good tenoral figure, but also sang in an exemplary manner".
+In the 1980–81 season he sang the role of Admète in Alceste.
+In the 1981–82 season at the Stadttheater Gießen he sang Erik in a Holländer new production (premiere: April 1982).
+In the 1982–83 season he gave a guest performance on Opernhaus Kiel with the role of Walter von Stolzing (premiere: October 1982; conductor: Werner Saladin); he approached his role with "promising, somewhat baritonally colored material, which possesses particularly in the forte and in the high luminosity, in the mezzo-forte in the middle position sometimes slightly roughened, which has a slightly roughened effect".
 In October 1983 he made a guest appearance at the Badisches Staatstheater Karlsruhe in a concert performance of Wagner's early work Die Feen; he sang the part of Arindal.
 In July 1985 he sang the Emperor in Strauss' opera Die Frau ohne Schatten in Karlsruhe.
-In the 1985-86 season, he gave a guest performance at the Staatstheater Mainz as the title hero in Tannhäuser.
+In the 1985–86 season, he gave a guest performance at the Staatstheater Mainz in the title role in Tannhäuser.